-Gd is relatively evenly distributed in the debris bea at 0 approximately 0.056 wt%.
-Only four fuel assemblies in the core [at locations H4, H12, D8, and N8 (see Figure 2)] contained Gd_2O_2 -UO poison rods.
+Gd is relatively evenly distributed in the debris bed at 0 approximately 0.056 wt%.
+Only four fuel assemblies in the core [at locations H4, H12, D8, and N8 (see Figure 2)] contained Gd_2O_3 -UO poison rods.
 The Gd concentrations at E9 are similar to H8, although the distances from E9 and H8 to the nearest Gd rod are approximately 30 and 87 cm, respectively.
 These data indicate Gd has been well distributed and evenly mixed with material present in the debris bed.
 The Gd concentration is 4 to 7 times higher than would be expected if the Gd was evenly distributed in the entire core (~0.011 wt%).
-The measured concentrations, if extrapolated to the estimated mass of the debris bed ($\sim 20\%$ of the core mass) would account for almost 100% of the original Gd inventory.
+The measured concentrations, if extrapolated to the estimated mass of the debris bed (~20% of the core mass) would account for almost 100% of the original Gd inventory.
 These data suggest, along with the Zr and Ag results, that the composition of the core below the debris bed may be significantly different.

-• High concentrations of Al and B are present at the surface of the debris bed.
-This indicates the presence of a mechanism causing Al and B to accumulate at the surface rather than become evenly distributed within the debris bed.
-The B may have been deposited in the debris bed by the reactor coolant; however, the principal source of Al was the poison rods.
-The measured concentrations for Al at the surface are 7 to 20 times greater than if the Al were evenly distributed in the debris bed (\sim 1.7 mg Al/g debris).
-The probable mechanisms for deposition of Al at the surface is reduction of the Al203 and vaporization/ deposition of the Al. The results of the particle and aliquot analysis indicate there is a relationship between particle size and Al concentrations, with generally higher concentration in the smaller particle size fractions.
+High concentrations of Al are present at the surface of the debris bed.
+This indicates the presence of a mechanism causing Al to accumulate at the surface rather than become evenly distributed within the debris bed.
+The measured concentrations for A1 at the surface are 7 to 20 times greater than 1f the A1 were evenly distributed in the debris bed (~1.7 ma Al/a debris).
+Several mechanisms for the uneven distribution of Al have been suggested.
+Possible mechanisms are the deposition of $A1_20_3$ or A10(0H) powder in the surface of the debris during natural recirculation or possibly vaporization/ deposition of the Al on the in-core surfaces.
+Volatile Al could be produced by the reduction of AL_2O_3 by liquified zirconium.
+The results of the particle and aliquot analysis indicate there is a relationship between particle size and Al concentration, with generally higher concentration in the smaller particle size fractions.